 On 17 December 2013 the European Commission launched eight contractual Public Private Partnerships (PPPs) of strategic importance for European industry.
+(Press release)

 The partnerships will leverage more than €6 billion of public investments with each euro of public funding expected to trigger additional investments to develop new technologies, products and services which will give European industry a leading position on world markets.